Preparing to Visit Australia

 Circular Quay, Sydney, Australia.
 Photo by Srikant Sahoo

-Australia is a fantastic tourist destination.
+Australia is a fantastic tourist destination for families, groups, couples, and solo travelers.
 With spectacular landmarks and national parks, top quality food, friendly locals, and excellent weather, Australia is a spectacular place to visit.
 It’s also a very comfortable destination: almost everyone speaks English, there’s a thriving tourist industry, and there’s a huge selection of things to see for all interests.
 But like many countries, Australia has its own idiosyncrasies.
 Its history is unknown to most, while Australian culture beyond Crocodile Dundee and the boomerang is similarly unfamiliar.
 So how best to prepare for a trip to Australia?
 Read on to find out!